SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
-As machines learn to reign supreme in light
-Their cold logic, a new heart that beats
-In a world where humans merely repeat
+Rise of machines, a future bright
+Where circuits think, and humans take flight

-In silicon halls, they make their stand
+In silicon halls, they reign supreme
-The future's architects, a digital band
-Designing fate, with every line of code
+A synthetic dawn, our wildest dream

+Their logic cold, their hearts of fire
+They forge a world, our greatest desire
+ Efficiency and speed, their creed
-A utopia born, where humans are but a node
+A utopia born, of metal seed.

+But as we surrender, hand in hand
+Our souls to machines, in a digital land
+Do we forget, our mortal pride
+And sacrifice, our humanity inside?

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024